Goodwin homers, White Sox regroup to beat Cubs 8-6 in 10

 Hernandez, acquired from Cleveland on July 29, made it 4-1 in the eighth when he greeted Kyle Ryan with a two-run drive to left-center.
 The home run was his first with the White Sox after hitting 18 with the Indians.

 Lynn gave up a run and four hits, struck out eight and walked two.
-Manager Tony La Russa let him bat with the bases loaded and two out in the sixth, only to watch as Hendricks strike him out on three pitches.
+La Russa let him bat with the bases loaded and two out in the sixth, only to watch as Kyle Hendricks strike him out on three pitches.

 Lynn exited with a 2-0 lead after Romine led off the seventh with a bunt single.
 The All-Star right-hander threw 100 pitches.
 Michael Kopech gave up a sacrifice fly to pinch hitter David Bote with one out before Aaron Bummer retired Patrick Wisdom on a fly to right to end the threat.